webaccess/crmplatform-docs/source/includes/_activities.md

 # Activities

-Activity stores details about what the activity is and also tracks when the activity took place as well as information about that activity
+Activity stores the details about the activity such as title, date and time and description.

 ## Get All Activities